GeyserMC/Geyser/README.md

   - Grindstone

 ## What can't be fixed
-The following things can't be fixed because of Bedrock limitations.
+We can't fix the following things because of Bedrock's limitations.
 They might be fixable in the future, but not as of now.

 - Custom heads in inventories
 - Clickable links in chat